appswithcode/notebooks2/_posts/2022-07-20-On Taking Notes.md

-> "Making a full sentence is pretty hard for the brain." - Something I learned from one of the great [Andrew Huberman](https://www.youtube.com/c/AndrewHubermanLab) podcasts.
+> "Making a full sentence is pretty difficult for the brain." - Something I learned from one of the great [Andrew Huberman](https://www.youtube.com/c/AndrewHubermanLab) podcasts.

 I am no trained psychiatrist, but I have an intuition that writing probably makes thinking process easier by taking certain amount of load off from the prefrontal cortex.